Gibson (guitar company): Norlin Corporation and move to Nashville

+Juszkiewicz, Berryman, and Zebrowski

 The company was within three months of going out of business before it was bought by Henry E. Juszkiewicz, David H. Berryman, and Gary A. Zebrowski in January 1986.
 Gibson's wholesale shipments in 1993 were an estimated $70 million, up from $50 million in 1992.
 When Juszkiewicz and Berryman took over in 1986, sales were below $10 million.
 New production plants were opened in Memphis, Tennessee, as well as Bozeman, Montana.
 The Memphis facility was used for semi-hollow and custom shop instruments, while the Bozeman facility is dedicated to acoustic instruments.

-Since 2007

 Gibson purchased Garrison Guitars in 2007.
 In mid-2009, Gibson reduced its work force to adjust for a decline in guitar industry sales in the United States.

 In 2011, Gibson acquired the Stanton Group, including Cerwin Vega, KRK Systems and Stanton DJ.
 Gibson then formed a new division, Gibson Pro Audio, which will deliver professional grade audio items, including headphones, loudspeakers and DJ equipment.
 In June 2020, Cerwin Vega Inc. acquired Cerwin Vega from Gibson.
 On May 21, 2021, Stanton was sold to inMusic.

 Gibson announced a partnership with the Japanese-based Onkyo Corporation in 2012.
 Onkyo, known for audio equipment and home theater systems, became part of the Gibson Pro-Audio division.
 In 2013, Gibson acquired a majority stake in TEAC Corporation.
 In 2014, Gibson acquired the Woox consumer electronics brand from Royal Philips.
 In October 2017, Gibson announced plans to relocate its Memphis operations to a smaller location and plans to sell the Memphis property.
 Gibson opened its Memphis facility 18 years before, which occupies just a portion of a massive 127,620 square foot complex.
-According to the Memphis Daily News, Gibson plans to search for a new facility for its Memphis operations and will stay in the current spot for the next 18 to 24 months.
+According to the Memphis Daily News, Gibson planned to search for a new facility for its Memphis operations and would stay in the current spot for the next 18 to 24 months.
 The facility, which sits across from the FedExForum along South B.B.
-King Boulevard, is expected to list for $17 million.
+King Boulevard, was listed for $17 million.

 Since its opening, the Gibson Memphis shop mostly focused on building hollow and semi-hollowbody guitars, such as the famed ES series.
 Presumably, this shuffling of assets was meant to address Gibson's well-publicized financial troubles.